Set your clothes free | 24 May

 • Where are the drop-off sites?

-Seven drop-off sites across Adelaide will be open on Saturday 24 May, from 9 am to 3 pm.
+Eight drop-off points will be open across metropolitan Adelaide on Saturday 24 May, from 9 am to 3 pm.

 Adelaide Waste and Recycling Centre // Salvos Stores